JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

 The BTB informs whether the input PC address is in BTB.
 In this case, the BTB provides the corresponding target address.

-The BTB can be flushed.
+The BTB is never flushed.